ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

 [SCAN-SNV documentation](https://github.com/parklab/scan-snv/blob/6df4c19d6cd3cd0b796bf858eea874f79df34ad3/README.md)
 for details.
 This setup made it impossible to integrate SCAN-SNV into the existing pipelines and SCAN-SNV had to be installed into its own environment and run separately.
-For the installation, please follow the instructions linked above.
+For the installation, please follow the instructions linked above and possibly modify them by considering the info provided in [SCAN-SNV issue #4](https://github.com/parklab/scan-snv/issues/4).

 For the exact `config.yaml` and `Snakefile` used, see the subdirectories of `SCAN-SNV/`.
 As we tried to increase SCAN-SNV's sensitivity, we had to change the `Snakefile`.
 For `scansnv`